pmfarley/SNO-AzureStackHCI/SNO-AzureStackHCI.md

-# Single Node OpenShift on Single Node Azure Stack HCI
+# Single Node OpenShift on Azure Stack HCI
-Within this blog, I will provide the process for installing a Single Node Azure Stack HCI server, and using the OpenShift Assisted-Installer to install Single Node OpenShift (SNO) onto it.
+Within this blog, I will provide the process for installing Single Node OpenShift (SNO) onto Azure Stack HCI, using the OpenShift Assisted-Installer.
-If installing Red Hat OpenShift onto an existing Azure Stack HCI environment, you could skip directly to _STEP 7_.

-The combination of Single Node OpenShift running on a Single Node Azure Stack HCI server provides a suitable platform for running edge workloads.
-In addition, OpenShift running on Azure Stack HCI on-premises can be used along with OpenShift running in Microsoft Azure to provide a solution for hybrid cloud workloads.
+The combination of Single Node OpenShift running on a Azure Stack HCI provides a suitable platform for running edge and hybrid cloud workloads.

 ## **SINGLE NODE OPENSHIFT REQUIREMENTS:**
 Single-Node OpenShift has the following [minimum resource requirements](https://docs.openshift.com/container-platform/4.11/installing/installing_sno/install-sno-preparing-to-install-sno.html#install-sno-requirements-for-installing-on-a-single-node_install-sno-preparing):
  - **CPU**: 8 vCPU cores
  - **Memory**: 16 GB of RAM
  - **Storage**: 120 GB

+In addition, the Assisted Installer can install the LVM Storage operator to manage persistent storage for OpenShift.
+Additional requirements for the LVM Storage operator are:
+ - **CPU**: 1 vCPU cores
+ - **Memory**: 400 MiB of RAM
+ - **Storage**: 1 additional installation disk (empty) For more information, see the [Persistent storage using logical volume manager storage documentation](https://docs.openshift.com/container-platform/4.13/storage/persistent_storage/persistent_storage_local/persistent-storage-using-lvms.html).

 To learn more about using the Assisted Installer, see the [Assisted Installer for OpenShift Container Platform documentation](https://access.redhat.com/documentation/en-us/assisted_installer_for_openshift_container_platform/2022/html-single/assisted_installer_for_openshift_container_platform/index) for details.